All right, hour two, Sean Hannity show as we continue from our nation's capital, the swamp, the sewer.

 But I couldn't help but think, because this is how history occurs.

-Here we are, literally, uh, you know, more than a decade later, and now you suddenly have seventeen years later, that phrase has been driven into the Republican Party, it's been driven into the country's consciousness,
+Here we are, literally, you know, more than a decade later, and now you suddenly have 17 years later, that phrase has been driven into the Republican Party.

-and it is going to lead between Canada and the U.S., we're going to be an enormous energy powerhouse that is going to be able to uh both lower prices in America, create an enormous number of jobs in America, and allow us to offset the Russians and anybody else on the world market.
+It's being driven into the country's consciousness, and it is going to lead between Canada and the U.S., we're going to be an enormous energy powerhouse that is going to be able to both lower prices in America, create an enormous number of jobs in America, and allow us to offset the Russians and anybody else in the world market.

-I mean, I wrote a book at one point called Gasolina 250 and had Barack Obama attack me because it was impossible.
+But I hope you have some sense that you literally participated in making history, because if we had not pushed it that hard and done so for years, I mean, I wrote a book at one point called Gasolina 250 and had Barack Obama attack me because it was impossible.

-And sometimes you have these long sweeps of history, and what you have in Trump now is a charismatic leader of enormous energy and drive and courage standing at a point in an intersection where if you just take, and I'm doing this uh uh in my next newsletter at Gangers 360,
+And what you have in Trump now is a charismatic leader of enormous energy and drive and courage standing at a point in an intersection where if you just take, and I'm doing this in my next newsletter at Gingrich 360, if you just take the key parts of his speech yesterday, you suddenly realize this is a cultural revolution, a political revolution, and a governmental revolution all in one.

 I actually am hopeful.

-Let's put it this this way.
+Let's put it this way.

-They will means test it and they will lower benefits dramatically because they squandered that money and they never put it in a lockbox.
+They will means test it, and they will lower benefits dramatically because they squandered that money and they never put it in a lockbox.

 These are not small issues.

-They we know where they came from.
+We know where they came from.

 We know they came from Iran.